fhgd/LoopyPlot/README.md

 ![Lissajous](./examples/lissajous.gif)

-You can click at any point (in the lower right axes) in order to update the data cursor and explore the relations between the plots.
+You can click at any point (e.g. in the lower right axes) in order to update the data cursor and explore the relations between the plots.